Astana leader, Michele Scarponi, carries the number one dossard on his back and the numero uno on his bike.

 The Italian, however, is not one who gains any satisfaction from victories by proxy, and has always insisted that El Pistolero was the rightful winner three years ago.

-th edition, and will do so aboard Specialized’s new Tarmac.
+He will bid again for victory in the 97th edition, and will do so aboard Specialized’s new Tarmac.
 Scarponi’s machine, of course, is the top-tier S-Works incarnation.
 Let’s take a closer look.